 4:30 p.m.: Wrap up your day before dinner with a brew or two.
 Head to the Seaport, for a local beer (or two) enjoyed by the harbor.
 Venture to Trillium Brewing Company or Harpoon, both in the heart of the buzzing Seaport district.
 If beer isn’t your beverage of choice, grab a chilled glass of wine or a cocktail overlooking the water at 75 on Liberty Wharf.

 6:30 p.m.: You can’t leave Boston without having a hearty Italian meal.
-So, for dinner, you’ll head back to the North End (an easy walk from the Seaport) for an exquisite meal on Hanover Street at Pomodoro, an upscale Italian institution nestled into a beautiful 19th-century row house.
-Between the elegantly-appointed dining room and the locally sourced, classic Italian dishes, you’ll want to savor every moment here.
+So, for dinner, you’ll head back to the North End (an easy walk from the Seaport) for an exquisite meal on Hanover Street.
+If you’re into the New England seafood life, try Mare, which is a celebration of Italian and Mediterranean-style seafood dishes.
+Alternately, for classic Sicilian fare, you might instead try Carmelina’s.
 No trip to the North End is complete without a cannoli run.
 The two best cannoli shops in town are also on Hanover Street: Mike’s Pastry and Modern Pastry—both Boston legacies.
 Get a cannoli from both pastry shops, do a blind taste test, and determine which you like better.
 As the Bostonians would point out: If you’re a Mike’s fan, you’re a tourist.
 If you’re a Modern fan, you’re a local.

 8 p.m.: While you’re in the North End, and if you’re up for a post-dinner nightcap, grab a drink at Parla, another Italian restaurant in the neighborhood.
 Between the low-lit Mediterranean vibe and the subtle nods to speakeasy decor, Parla boasts over 25 varieties of bitters, and the bartenders are all about concocting cool original drinks tailor-made to guests’ palates.